The Two-Stage Decision-Sampling Hypothesis: Understanding the Emergence of Self-Reflection in RL-Trained LLMs: Towards Understanding the Insufficiency of SFT, and the Power of RL

 \cite{wu2025generalizationsftreinforcementlearning} prove that SFT's gradient is equivalent to policy gradient with an implicit reward inversely proportional to model confidence ($\frac{1}{\pi_{\theta}}$).
-Our framework reveals why this is problematic: the $\frac{1}{\pi_{\theta}}$ weighting creates dense, policy-entangled rewards where the Q-value at each token depends on future policy probabilities, not just future outcomes yielding the impossiblity of having a joint Q-function for $\pi_{sample}$ and $\pi_{d}$\footnote{Refer to appendix.A and appendix.B for proof of the Unbalanced Gradient Attribution property of RL-penalty.}.
-DFT rescales the objective by $\pi_{\theta}$, mitigating the entanglement\footnote{although not fully canceling it because of the length asymmetry, we formally show this in appendix.D.}.
-The effective reward becomes more policy-independent, and Q-values now depend more on trajectory outcomes moving closer to better gradient attribution property.
-The empirical gains they found are substantial: on Qwen2.5-Math-7B, standard SFT degrades AIME24 from 6.68 to 2.48, while DFT improves it to 8.56, a significant improvement follows directly from simply correcting the Q-function structure.
+This $\frac{1}{\pi_{\theta}}$ weighting creates policy-entangled rewards where Q-values depend on future policy probabilities rather than outcomes, precluding a joint Q-function for $\pi_{sample}$ and $\pi_{d}$\footnote{Refer to Appendix~\ref{app:proofs} and \ref{app:alt_proof} for proof of unbalanced gradient attribution.}.
+DFT rescales the objective by $\pi_{\theta}$, mitigating this entanglement\footnote{Though not fully canceling it due to length asymmetry; we provide rigorous proof in Appendix~\ref{app:sft_dft}.} so that Q-values depend more on trajectory outcomes.
+Their empirical gains are substantial: on Qwen2.5-Math-7B, standard SFT degrades AIME24 from 6.68 to 2.48, while DFT improves it to 8.56.
+We prove that DFT has improved gradient attribution properties in Appendix~\ref{app:sft_dft}.